 This is the question everyone asks me when I call-up anyone back home in India.
 When I say I am enjoying my retired life, the immediate reaction has been “You just cannot sit idle and must be up to something”.
 Hence I decided to pen down all the activities I indulge in throughout the day.

 Looking back, thirteen years since I hung my boots, I have no regrets or complaints.
-The God and the Army Headquarters (MS Branch) was always kind to me that I spend 10 Yrs in Delhi (even though I had no interest in Delhi); five years on various courses and to top it, had only two years of High-Altitude postings.
+God and the Army Headquarters (MS Branch) was always kind to me that I served 10 Yrs in Delhi (even though I had no interest in Delhi); five years on various courses and to top it, had only two years of High-Altitude postings.
 Again nothing to complain.

 The army made me a computer aware man despite being a BA.
 It made me a leader and a man.
 I never ended up working in the Army – as I enjoyed every part of it.
-Thanks to the God, all my colleagues, my superiors and mainly to the men who really made feel proud.
+Thanks to God, all my colleagues, my superiors and mainly to the men who really made feel proud.

 To my dismay, I found that all my perceptions of the Western world were totally misplaced.
 No racism, no shunning being a brown skin, and a very friendly lot of people who valued human aspects of life.
-I spend my first six months learning to speak English the way Canadians do and I found all the people whom I spoke to at the malls or coffee-shops or in the bus, very patient and friendly trying to make out what I was trying to communicate.
-These communications helped a lot and also corrections from our children – got me into speaking the Canadian-English.
+I spent my first six months learning to speak English the way Canadians do and I found all the people whom I spoke to at the malls or coffee-shops or in the bus, very patient and friendly trying to make out what I was trying to communicate.
+These communications helped a lot and also corrections from our children got me into speaking Canadian-English.